kojq/gal/README.md

 ## Accessibility

 This markdown file is meant to be practical and comprehensive.
-Please reach out with an issue or via the [Community](#community) for any suggestions.
+Please reach out with an issue or via [Community](#community) for any suggestions.